 sarvaṃ hyetad brahmāyamātmā brahma so’yamātmā catuṣpāt ॥2॥

-All this Brahman.
+All this is Brahman.
 This Atman is Brahman.
 This Atman has four states.

 The first is Visvanara which is active in the waking state (Jagrat).
-It has seven limbs and nineteen mouths (nineteen Tatvas).
-In this state, gross objects are experienced.
+It has seven limbs and nineteen mouths (nineteen Tattvas).
+In this state, the subject experiences gross objects.

 The second state is Taijasa which is active in the dream (Svapna).
 It has seven limbs and nineteen mouths.
-In this state, subtle objects are experienced.
+In this state, the subject experiences subtle objects.

 This is the Supreme God.
 This is omniscient.
 This transcends through.
 This is the organ of the generation where everything originates and in which everything disappears.

 It is not an internal consciousness.
-It is not an external consciousness.
+Also, It is not an external consciousness.
 It is not both of them together.
-It is not a mass of sentience.
+Also, It is not a mass of sentience.
 It is not a simple consciousness.
-It is not insentient.
-It is imperceivable.
-It cannot be related to anything.
+Similarly, It is not insentient.
+Neither, it is perceptible nor it can be related to anything.
 It is incomprehensible.
 It is irrational.
-It is unthinkable and indescribable.
-It is in the nature of consciousness constituting Atman alone.
+Also, It is unthinkable and indescribable.
+It is consciousness constituting Atman alone.
 Nothing other than that.
-It is peaceful, Blissful and non-dual (nothing other than the whole).
+It is peaceful, Blissful, and non-dual (nothing other than the whole).
 This is the fourth one (Turya).
 This Atman is to be known.